Hormonal Health and Nutrition Support for Women in Perimenopause

 Hormonal changes in your forties and fifties feel different for every woman, but the themes are familiar.
 Your sleep feels lighter.
 Your temperature changes faster.
 Your mood shifts in ways that surprise you.
 You might feel warm in the middle of the day or wake up at night with a rush of heat.
 I remember those days of overheating one moment and shivering the next.
 It felt like my body had its own thermostat.
 Some days you feel steady.
 Other days, you feel like your body is asking you to slow down.
 This stage is not a problem.
 It is a transition, and your nutrition shapes how you move through it.

 Protein is the most supportive place to start.
 Your body needs amino acids to steady your mood, support muscle, and keep your metabolism strong.
-When you do not eat enough protein, your energy drops and your cravings grow.
+This matters more during perimenopause, not less.
+After 40, the body becomes less efficient at using protein to build and maintain muscle, a shift researchers call anabolic resistance, which means you typically need more protein at this stage, not less, to get the same benefit.
 Start your first meal with protein.
 You set a stable foundation for the rest of your day.
 Eggs, beef, chicken, fish, and cottage cheese all work.
 A strong protein base gives your hormones something reliable to work with.

 Healthy fats matter too.
 Your brain uses fat and cholesterol to build hormones.
 Do not be afraid of fat.
 I know this goes against everything you were told, and I remember feeling the same fear.
 I worried that eating fat would cause problems, but the opposite is true.
-Fat is essential for stable hormones.
-When you avoid fat or rely on low fat meals, your hunger grows and your emotions swing harder.
 Real fats from meat, butter, eggs, tallow, and olive oil give your body steady fuel.
 Many women feel calmer when they stop avoiding fat, limit carbs, and choose healthy fats that support their hormones.

 Sleep becomes fragile during perimenopause.
 You may fall asleep easily but wake in the early hours.
-Evening meals influence your night more than you think.
-A protein rich dinner with enough healthy fat supports deeper rest.
-Carby evening snacks often lead to restless sleep.
+High blood sugar in the evening triggers an insulin release that can interfere with melatonin production, the hormone that regulates sleep.
+A protein rich dinner with enough healthy fat supports steadier blood sugar through the night.
+Carby evening snacks, especially anything high on the glycemic index, often work against that.
 Many women feel better with a little salt in water before bed.
 That small mineral support keeps your hydration balanced through the night.

 Your mood follows your blood sugar.
 Irritability, sadness, anxiety, and emotional swings feel stronger when your glucose rises and falls.
 When you keep meals clean and steady, your emotions feel more manageable.
 Your days feel more predictable.
 You feel more like yourself.